blue-fish-0/blue-fish-0.github.io/docs/classification_mushroom_edibility.md

 **Encoding categorical variables:** I converted each nominal variable into an unordered factor, and each ordinal variable into an ordered factor.

 **Train-test split:** I split the dataset into an 80% training set and a 20% test set.
-This is necessary because I want to estimate each model’s performance on data it was not trained on (the test set).
+This was necessary because I wanted to estimate each model’s performance on data it was not trained on (the test set).

 ## Exploratory Data Analysis